ThingLabsIo/ThingLabsIo.github.io/pages/workshop/thingy-4-windows/01-hello-windows-iot.md

 1. Open the __StartupTask.cs__ file.
 Add the following to the __using__ statements at the top of the file.

 {% highlight csharp %}
-using GrovePi;
+// Add using statements to the GrovePi libraries using GrovePi;
 using GrovePi.Sensors;
 using Windows.System.Threading;